 Kayaker's body found in Lake Michigan nearly 2 years later

 BEULAH, Mich.
-(AP) — Nearly two years later, authorities believe the body of a missing kayaker has been found in northern Michigan.
+(AP) — Authorities in northern Michigan believe they've found the body of a kayaker who went missing nearly two years ago.

 Volunteers with high-tech equipment discovered a body Thursday in deep water in Lake Michigan's Platte Bay.
 Benzie County Sheriff Ted Schendel tells MLive.com "they're the heroes."

 In 2016, Tyler Spink of Kalkaska was paddling with a friend on Labor Day when their kayaks capsized.
 They had started at the mouth of the Platte River in Benzie County.
-Spink's friend was rescued, but he disappeared below the surface.
+Spink's friend was rescued, but the 21-year-old disappeared below the surface.

 Bruce's Legacy is a Wisconsin-based group of volunteers that helps families of drowning victims.
-It's named for Bruce Cormican, a firefighter in Black River Falls who died in 1995 while searching for a drowning victim.
+It's named for Black River Falls firefighter Bruce Cormican, who died in 1995 while searching for a drowning victim.

 Information from: The Grand Rapids Press:MLive.com, http://www.mlive.com